- Start with a clear idea about the type of retirement lifestyle you're after

 - Your investment choices.
 Increasing the return on your super savings can make a big difference to the amount of capital you retire with and your retirement lifestyle when you get there.

 - Your family situation.
 A retirement calculator allows you to build your spouse’s income, contributions and final super balance into the calculation.

 - Social Security and part-time work are two crucial ways in which many people at least partially fund their retirement.
 The forecaster helps estimate the effect any Age Pension you are eligible for (and any work you do) has on your retirement income.

 In short, using a retirement calculator gives you an in-depth view of how much you can save for retirement and what that turns into as a regular income.

-Because it integrates so many factors, you can look at the changes that might make the most difference whether that’s your investment approach, contributions strategy, pension eligibility or contribution from your spouse.
+Speaking with a financial adviser can also help you integrate other factors, such as changes that might make the most difference whether that’s your investment approach, contributions strategy, pension eligibility or contribution from your spouse.

 From this knowledge comes the power to create a personalised super strategy.
 One that gets you to the retirement lifestyle you’ve dreamed of and helps to make sure you don’t run out of money.

 1 ASFA Retirement Standard – March 2021 https://www.superannuation.asn.au/resources/retirement-standard